 Part Four: How do the US, European and Chinese economies actually collapse?

-After the last part, a fantastic reader (Andreas) asked a fantastic question!
+After the last part, a fantastic reader (Andreas) asked an also fantastic question!
 He pointed out that in my analysis of China’s crisis management, several patterns kept reappearing:

 Administrative coordination